parkerhancock/patent_client/README.md

 of the model.
 No asynchronous methods or functionality at all.
 Or you can do `from patent_client._async import [Model]` and get an asynchronous version of the model.

-Version 5 also brings support for the USPTO's new [Open Data Portal](https://beta-data.uspto.gov/home), a system currently in beta that is scheduled to replace the current Patent Examination Data System in late 2024.
+Version 5 also brings support for the USPTO's new [Open Data Portal](https://beta-data.uspto.gov/home).
+As of March 2025 the USPTO has retired the legacy Patent Examination Data System (PEDS), so `USApplication` now relies on the Open Data Portal APIs by default.

 ## Coverage

 - [United States Patent & Trademark Office][USPTO]

-  - [Patent Examination Data][PEDS] - Full Support
+  - [Open Data Portal][ODP] - Full Support (default `USApplication` backend)
-  - [Open Data Portal][ODP] - Full Support
+  - [Patent Examination Data][PEDS] - Retired by USPTO (legacy docs only)
   - [Global Dossier][GD] - Full Support
   - [Patent Assignment Data][Assignment] - Lookup Support
   - [Patent Trial & Appeal Board API v2][PTAB] - Supports Proceedings, Decisions, and Documents